TeamBigO/cse5911-1/README.md

 # Usage

+To run with UI, open main.py and run in VSCode environment

-To run apportionment:
+To run apportionment in command line:
 ```
 python3 apportionment.py voting_excel.xlsm
 ```
-To run allocation:
+To run allocation in command line:
 ```
 python3 apportionment.py voting_excel.xlsm
 ```